pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

 ## Places to Start

-  - So implementing Fetch API, using the Module pattern and modal dialog (not a pop-up) are each advanced topics
+  - So this projects demonstrates an implementation of some fairly advanced programing:
+    - Fetch API,
+    - Module pattern using javascript Closures
+    - Modal dialog (***not a pop-ups***)
+    - Handle all UI events with CSS only

   - Doing this all in the same project, requires **skill and patience**

+  - The plan is to break these down into simpler steps

   - While I rewrite this, here are some places to get started